gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 its distribution under the null hypothesis.
-The test statistic used with both types of tests is called the  $\mathbf{X^2}$ ***statistic*** (we want to call the statistic X-squared not Chi-squared).
+The test statistic used with both types of tests is called the  $\mathbf{X^2}$ ***statistic*** (we want to call the statistic X-square not Chi-square).
 The statistic compares the observed counts in the contingency table to the ***expected counts*** under the null hypothesis, with large differences between what